LiteObject/demo-mssql-replication/README.md

 ## Important Notes

-### Database Independence
+### Replication Setup
-- **Separate Instances**: Primary and replica are independent SQL Server instances
+- **Automated Configuration**: The containers automatically set up transactional replication during startup
-- **No Automatic Replication**: Changes to primary do not automatically appear in replica
+- **Real-time Synchronization**: Changes to the primary database are automatically replicated to the replica
-- **Manual Operations**: Use provided utilities to insert/read data from each database independently
+- **Container Dependencies**: The replica container waits for the primary to be healthy before starting

 ### Container Setup
-- **Primary Container**: Exposed on port 1433
+- **Primary Container**: Exposed on port 1433 (Publisher/Distributor)
-- **Replica Container**: Exposed on port 1434
+- **Replica Container**: Exposed on port 1434 (Subscriber)
 - **Adminer**: Available on port 8080 for database management
 - **Initialization**: Both containers automatically create the MyDatabase and TestData table on startup